JRobsonJr/lyrics-analysis/README.md

 # lyrics-analysis

-Run `python analysis` and check the output folder.
+Open the `scripts` folder and run `python analysis.py taylor_swift_red.txt` (or any other file name inside the `resources` folder) and check the output folder for the result.
+Note that you'll need Python 3 to run this program.